-Once the scenario designs were finalized by each of the subgroups, the projects indicators were calculated, producing results for each scenario (NOAA CSC 2006).
+Once the scenario designs were finalized by each of the subgroups, the projects indicators were calculated, producing results for each scenario (NOAA CSC 2006c).
 As described previously, the project indicators were evaluated using either the CommunityViz or SGWater Application.
+Three scenarios are available at the NOAA CSC web site (NOAA CSC 2006e).